Bob Starr (wrestler): Recent years (2009–)

 Starr's employment in the Maryland Department of Corrections limited his ring schedule, wrestling mainly on the weekends, though he continued to make regular appearances on the independent circuit, primarily for NWL/HOPWF in Hagerstown and MCW in Baltimore.
 As of 2010, he had competed in an estimated 100 regional and independent promotions throughout the continental United States.
 In addition, he worked part-time as a concert photographer for Kenny Chesney, Brett Michaels, Mötley Crüe, and Sugarland when performing in the Baltimore area.
 In January 2010, Starr managed Brian Hardy, the son of Barry Hardy, in his match against Gillberg at ACW Destiny.
 He had previously managed Hardy in a match against Buddy Landell for ACW Wrestling and also worked as an instructor at Gillberg's Pro Wrestling Academy in Severn, Maryland.

-On October 27, 2010, Starr was interviewed on the internet radio show False Count Radio in which he discussed his early career, including road stories while working for WCW and the WWF, and memories of the Monday Night Wars between the two organizations.
+On October 27, 2010, Starr was interviewed on the internet radio show False Count Radio in which he discussed his early career, including road stories while working for WCW and the WWF, and memories of the Monday Night War between the two organizations.
 He specifically talked about his thoughts on Eric Bichoff, defending his management of the organization, and the general atmosphere of the WCW locker room during this period.
 He also commented on his experiences wrestling for the WWF, the differences being employed by the WWF versus WWE, and the emphasis on modern "divas" at the expense of traditional female wrestlers.
 He was particularly critical of the inadequate training independent wrestlers received by unqualified wrestling schools in operation.
 Starr also revealed he had kept a modest collection of wrestling memorabilia throughout his 22-year career and possessed a 5,800 video library.

 On October 30, at MCW's "Legends of Maryland 2" supercard, Starr teamed with "Mad Dog" Buzz Stryker against former student Ruckus and Cat Burglar.
 He was also inducted into the MCW Hall of Fame along with The Goodfellows (Rip Sawyer and Dino Casanova).
 A year later, he participated in an RF Video "Legends Q&A Session" in Baltimore with Terry Funk, Manny Fernandez, and Axl Rotten.